White man seeks forgiveness in attack on Black family’s home

 WARREN, Mich.
 (AP) — A white man accused of firing shots into the home of a Black suburban Detroit family who put a Black Lives Matter sign in their front window asked for forgiveness during a court hearing Thursday.

-Michael Frederick Jr., 24, made the remarks after being given a moment to speak about bond.
+Michael Frederick Jr., 24, made the remarks after being given a moment to speak about his bond amount.
 He was appearing by video in Warren District Court for arraignment on charges including ethnic intimidation.

-Frederick told Judge Michael Chupa that he wanted Eddie and Candace Hall to forgive him.
+Frederick told Judge Michael Chupa that he wanted Eddie and Candace Hall to forgive him, though he didn’t specify what he did to make him seek their forgiveness.

 “I’m extremely regretful of what I did.
 I can say it’s not like me,” Frederick said.
 “I acted way out of character.
 This wasn’t about the color of anyone’s skin.”

-Chupa told Frederick several times not to discuss the case, and said he was concerned if the allegations turn out to be true.
+Chupa told Frederick several times not to discuss the case and said he was concerned if the allegations turn out to be true.

 “People should be able to reasonably disagree about politics without it resorting to violence,” Chupa said.
 “Using violence, whether motivated by race or politics or hatred or acrimony — I don’t care, that is not what America is about.”